-What Prices Are Actually Deflating?
+What prices are actually deflating?

-Price increases are slowing down since inflation peaked in June 2022, at 9.1%.
-In fact, data released today from the Department of Labor shows its consumer price index — a proxy for inflation — remained flat from September to October, at 3.2%.
+(NerdWallet) – Price increases are slowing down since inflation peaked in June 2022, at 9.1%.
+In fact, data released from the Department of Labor shows its consumer price index — a proxy for inflation — remained flat from September to October, at 3.2%.

 And while it may not feel like costs are coming down when you check out at the grocery store, for some goods and services, prices are actually decreasing.